babakzy/deploy-nuxt-to-static-host/README.md

 # nuxt-to-static-host
-## Github action for deploy Nuxt.js app on static host
+## Github action for deploying Nuxt.js app on static host using FTP
 This action uses Nuxt static website generation to generate a static website (note that this is not possible with server-side rendering apps)

  - Tested on Nuxt 3